 Where’s the road?

 We arrived in on the road from Aglou; a partial coastal road that leads through what can only be described as half-built tourist complexes and shabby, decaying Moroccan towns that have seen better days.
+Sometimes, I wonder if this is too harsh as a description and maybe too privileged but I think the description is correct.

 Eventually, after an hour’s drive we arrived into a town with no surfaced road, dust and dirt everywhere and a stench that would turn a corpse!

-I think they must have been relaying the roads BY HAND, because four days later (although there were people working on the roads) no progress had been made.
+I think they must have been relaying the roads by hand, because four days later (although there were people working on the roads) no progress had been made.

 Throughout the town, the roads are just dirt tracks with orange-tinted soil covering them.
 The main road is lined with cafes and an abundance of men, everywhere.